Drug Offenses in Indiana

 - whether the drugs were in plain view of anyone; and

 - whether any personal items were located with the drugs.

-As you can see, constructive possession makes prosecutors work much harder than actual possession.
-Regardless of what type of possession case the State has against you, it’s in your best interest to have an experienced criminal defense attorney fighting for you.
-The penalties for drug charges—even first offenses—can be very tough.
-Contact the Marc Lopez Law Firm at 317-632-3642 or by email for a free consultation.
+Regardless of what type of possession case the State has against you, it is in your best interest to have an experienced criminal defense attorney fighting for you.
+The penalties for drug charges—even first offenses—can result in years in jail.

 Consequences of Drug Offenses

 The severity of the possession charge varies greatly and the State takes two things into consideration when filing charges: (1) the amount of the controlled substance in possession at the time of arrest, and (2) what schedule the controlled substance falls under.
 Because of this, drug offenses in Indiana can range from a Class C misdemeanor, which can carry a penalty of up to 60 days in jail and a fine of up to $500, to a Level 2 felony, which can carry a penalty of 30 years in prison and a $10,000 fine.

 It is a Class B misdemeanor if a person commits possession of marijuana, hash oil, hashish, or salvia:

 “(1) knowingly or intentionally possesses (pure or adulterated) marijuana, hash oil, hashish, or salvia;